octoml/octoml-llm-qa/README.md

 # LLM endpoint chat

-Load a PDF file and ask questions via llama_index, LangChain and a DollyV2 endpoint hosted on the OctoAI.Cloud
+Load a PDF file and ask questions via llama_index, LangChain and a LLM endpoint

 ## Instructions